Miami Beach declares state of emergency and curfew as spring break crowds spark safety concerns - KVIA

 “Too many are coming, really, without the intention of following the rules, and the result has been a level of chaos and disorder that is just something more than we can endure,” Gelber told CNN’s Ana Cabrera.

+Police in Miami Beach said early Sunday that they arrested “at least a dozen” people following the start of the curfew.

+“Officers began dispersing crowds at 8 p.m. and ultimately achieved a satisfactory level of compliance,” police spokesman Ernesto Rodriguez told CNN.

-An 8 p.m. curfew will be put in place in the city’s entertainment district, and some roads will be closed, Gelber said at a news conference Saturday.
-The measures will be in effect for the next 72 hours, he said.
+The 8 p.m. curfew and road closures in the city’s entertainment district will be in effect for the next 72 hours, Gelber said at a news conference Saturday.

 The causeways to Miami Beach from the mainland will be closed to non-local traffic starting at 9 p.m. for the next few nights, Gelber said.